ivanvmoreno/dataset-translator/README.md

 A robust CLI tool for translating text columns in datasets using Google Translate, with support for protected words, retries, and checkpoint recovery.

+> [!TIP]
+> Check the [prioritized backlog](https://github.com/users/ivanvmoreno/projects/1/views/3?system_template=iterative_development) for ideas to contribute, or to get an idea of what's coming next!

 ## Features

 - **📄 Supports multiple input and output formats**